Directorate of Revenue Intelligence

-The Directorate of Revenue Intelligence (DRI) is an Indian intelligence agency.
-It is India's apex anti-smuggling intelligence, investigations and operations agency.
+The Directorate of Revenue Intelligence (DRI) is the apex anti-smuggling intelligence, investigations and operations agency in India.

 The Directorate is run by officers from the Central Board of Indirect Taxes and Customs (CBIC) who are posted in its various Zonal Units as well as in Indian embassies abroad as part of the Customs Overseas Intelligence Network.
 It is headed by a Director General of the rank of Special Secretary to the Government of India.
-The Agency works to secure India's national and economic security by preventing the outright smuggling of contraband such as firearms, gold, narcotics, Fake Indian Currency notes, antiques, wildlife and environmental products.
-Moreover, it also works to prevent the proliferation of black money, trade based money laundering and commercial frauds.
+The agency works to secure India's national and economic security by preventing the outright smuggling of contraband such as firearms, gold, narcotics, fake Indian currency notes, antiques, wildlife and environmental products.
+It also works to prevent the proliferation of black money, trade-based money laundering and commercial fraud.

 History

-The DRI came into existence on the 4th of December 1957.
-However the genesis of the DRI may be traced to 1953 with the formation of the Central Revenue Intelligence Board(CRIB) in 1953.
+The DRI came into existence on 4 December 1957.
+However the genesis of the DRI may be traced to 1953 with the formation of the Central Revenue Intelligence Board (CRIB) in 1953.
 CRIB was charged with the responsibility of dealing with all matters connected with anti-smuggling and anti-corruption in the Customs and Central Excise organizations all over India was constituted.
 It was a small unit consisting of an Assistant Collector and two Superintendents within the Directorate of Inspection (Customs and Central Excise), New Delhi but working directly under the Central Board of Revenue.

-The Directorate of Revenue Intelligence was thus constituted on 4th December 1957, for dealing exclusively with the work relating to the collection and study of information on smuggling activities and the deployment of all anti-smuggling resources at the all India level, besides arranging training for the intelligence and Investigation officers of the Custom Houses and Central Excise Collectorates deployed on similar work.
+The Directorate of Revenue Intelligence was thus constituted on 4 December 1957, for dealing exclusively with the work relating to the collection and study of information on smuggling activities and the deployment of all anti-smuggling resources at the all India level, besides arranging training for the intelligence and investigation officers of the Custom Houses and Central Excise Collectorates deployed on similar work.